Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

 Documents You Will Need

-Required — All Applicants
+Required for All Applicants

-Conditional / If Applicable
+Conditional and If Applicable

 Time-Sensitive Documents